Assistant Dean of Academic Programs and International Education, College of Fine and Applied Arts

 Nicole Turner is assistant dean of academic programs and international education for the College of Fine and Applied Arts and supports the administration of the Sustainable Design Program.
 She received her PhD in higher education from the University of Illinois, an MEd in counseling and career development from Colorado State University, and a BA in psychology with an environmental sciences minor from Northern Illinois University.
 As an undergraduate she studied abroad at the Mediterranean Center for Arts and Sciences in Sicily, Italy, where she focused on Mediterranean ecosystems.
 Nicole supports sustainability initiatives in her daily life and enjoys learning about the incredible design projects our faculty have led.

-Sustainable Design Faculty Program Coordinator
+Sustainable Design Faculty Program Administrator

 Professor, Department of Urban and Regional Planning